Exterior of the Arktikum building in Rovaniemi Finland

 Here I am admiring the Brown River icefall in Korouoma Canyon

 One of my favorite things I did during my time in Rovaniemi was take a day trip to Korouoma Canyon to see the frozen waterfalls.
-This is a favorite day trip amongst hikers as well as ice climbers, who bravely scale their way up these massive frozen waterfalls, cliffside streams that are frozen in time!
+This is a favorite day trip amongst nature lovers as well as ice climbers, who bravely scale their way up these massive iced-solid waterfalls, which are actually cliffside streams that are frozen in time!

 Just beware that it’s often way colder at the bottom of the canyon than it will be anywhere else, so be sure to dress extra warm!